YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 - To use props for suitable Restorative yoga practices according to different needs.

 Every morning we have a group yoga therapy practice.
-In the 4th day you watch your first yoga therapy live (given to one of you) and we explain how theory is applied in practice.
+In the 4th day you watch your first yoga therapy live (given to one of you) and we explain how theory is applied in practice and online.

 5th – 7th day (3 days) 2nd Module.
 Yoga for Structural Conditions I.